How much to borrow?

 The equity in your home is the difference between what it is worth and the size of any debt you have secured against it.

-After you take out a Lifetime Loan, your future equity depends on what your home will be worth in the future compared to what the loan balance will have grown to.
+After you take out a Lifetime Mortgage, your future equity depends on what your home will be worth in the future compared to what the loan balance will have grown to.
 With the interest rate fixed for life you know for certain what that the loan balance will be at any future point but there is no certainty about future house prices.

 In relation to funding future nursing home care, the current Nursing Home Support Scheme Act (“Fair Deal Scheme”) involves a financial assessment and a related contribution from the care recipient to the cost of nursing home care.
 Part of this contribution arises from the value of a care recipient’s private residence and can be funded by way of a Nursing Home Loan.
-Currently the Health Service Executive (“HSE”) allows care recipients who have an existing mortgage (including those with a Lifetime Loan) take out a Nursing Home Loan.
-There is no guarantee that, in the future, the HSE will continue to allow care recipients with an existing mortgage to (including those with a Lifetime Loan) to take out a Nursing Home Loan.
+Currently the Health Service Executive (“HSE”) allows care recipients who have an existing mortgage (including those with a Lifetime Mortgage) take out a Nursing Home Loan.
+There is no guarantee that, in the future, the HSE will continue to allow care recipients with an existing mortgage to (including those with a Lifetime Mortgage) to take out a Nursing Home Loan.